JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7959 days**.

-And here is a just a random fact -  **Desert snails can stay in their shell for up to three years**.
+And here is a just a random fact -  **Keeping your car tuned up is a good way to save on gas.
+A car that is tuned up is 9% more efficient on gasoline.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)